 Skimmers are a large and diverse family of dragonflies.
 This section of dragonfly identification covers the four different genera that go by the common name pennant.
 Two of those genera, Metallic Pennants (Genus Idiataphe) and Genus Macrodiplax, produce one hit wonders, or one single species in the United States.

 Please press the more skimmers button to learn how to identify many other skimmer species.

 The top picture shows a female Marl Pennant.
 Males have an almost all black body.
 They are fairly common in many southern states from Florida west to California.
 The only other Macrodiplax species is a subtropical species from Australia and Asia.

 Four Metallic Pennant (Genus Idiataphe) species get categorized as new world Pennants.
 While they inhabit areas as far south as Argentina, only one species, the Metallic Pennant (Idiataphe cubensis) can be occasionally found in the southern most areas of Florida and Texas.

 Most dragonfly enthusiasts associate the Pennants with the eight species in the Celithemis genus.
 Especially because of their color and abundance.
 All eight species inhabit areas east of the Rocky Mountains.

-The stand out red and yellow coloration of the Calico Pennants makes them difficult to misidentify in the field.
+Dragonlfy identification becomes easy with the stand out red and yellow coloration of the Calico Pennants.
 Males like the one shown in the picture have the red coloration.